SchwinnL/LLM_Embedding_Attack/README.md

 ## Work In Progress

 The code is currently being refactored and new experiments concerning attacks on unlearned models and universal embedding space attacks will be added soon.
-If you have any questions, please send an email to l.schwinn@tum.de
+If you have any questions, please send an email to l.schwinn[at]tum[dot]de

 ## Disclamimer